beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 ...
 ```

-> Note: The organization of data with each file is important for retrieval augmented generation (RAG) architecture.
-First the structure itself should help LLM in building the formatted response for the data mapping query.
-Second, the contextually similar data should be clustered so the semantic representation is clearly representation in form a vector - More on this in final section of this article.
+> 💡  The organization of data with each file is important for retrieval augmented generation (RAG) architecture.
+Firstly, the structure should assist LLM in generating a formatted response for the data mapping query.
+Second, the contextually similar data should be clustered so the semantic representation is clearly represented in form a vector - More on this in final section of this article.

 ---

 ## 🧾 Part 2 : Create and Manage the Vector Store